sitamgithub-MSIT/ClassyText/README.md

 # ClassyText

-Zero Shot Classification is a transfer learning method that uses a pre-trained language model to predict a class not seen during training.
+Zero-shot classification is a transfer learning method that uses a pre-trained language model to predict a class not seen during training.
 This project uses a new promising zero-shot text classification model [deberta-v3-large-zeroshot-v2.0](https://huggingface.co/MoritzLaurer/deberta-v3-large-zeroshot-v2.0) from the Hugging Face model hub to classify text into different classes.
-Models in this series are designed for efficient zeroshot classification with the Hugging Face pipeline.
-These models can do classification without training data and run on both GPUs and CPUs.
+Models in this series are designed for efficient zero-shot classification with the Hugging Face pipeline.
+These models can classify without training data and run on both GPUs and CPUs.

 ## Project Structure